 - Training certifications: Those training new employees on high-risk tasks require a training certification.
 This ensures that the trainer knows what he or she is doing and can instruct others to complete the task safely.

-- Inspection records by qualified persons: The inspections done on a job site must be carried out by a qualified person with the appropriate certifications.
-That means certain inspections can’t be performed by an employee.
+- Inspection records by qualified persons: A qualified person with the appropriate certifications must carry out the inspections done on a job site.
+That means employees can’t perform certain inspections.
 Sometimes a government official or a certified agency has to do the audits.

 - Hazard assessment: A list of hazards that employees could potentially be exposed to must be appropriately documented with an accompanying list of preventive safety measures.